-Jersey Progression Diploma in Health and Social Care.
+Jersey Progression Certificate/Diploma in Health and Social Care.

 Will I go out on work experience?

-Courses at Highlands are about preparing you for the world of work.
-As part of your course you will learn how to go about presenting yourself to an employer to stand the best chance of getting the job you are looking for.
+Courses at Highlands College are about preparing you for the world of work.
+As part of your course, you will learn how to go about presenting yourself to an employer to stand the best chance of getting the job you are looking for.

-You will spend at least one week in a work placement and work towards an employability qualification.
+You will spend at least one week in a work placement.

 What does this course lead on to?

-Prepares you for advanced level study.
-You can also progress into working in an assistant capacity in Health and Social Care settings for example, a Health Care Assistant.
+The course will prepare you for advanced level study.
+You can also progress into working in an assistant capacity in Health and Social Care settings, for example: a Health Care Assistant.